nvenko/py-deflation/README.tex.md

 Examples:

-- _example01_sampler.py_ : Shows how to use the `sampler` class to sample by MC and MCMC.
+- _example01_sampler.py_ : Use of the `sampler` class to sample by MC and MCMC.
-- _example02_solver.py_ : Shows how to use the `solver` class to solve MC and MCMC sampled sequences of systems by PCG.
+- _example02_solver.py_ : Use of the `solver` class to solve MC and MCMC sampled sequences of systems by PCG.
-- _example03_recycler.py_ : Shows how to use the `recycler` class to solve a MCMC sampled sequences of systems by PCGMO using constant and realization-dependent preconditioners.
+- _example03_recycler.py_ : Use of the `recycler` class to solve a MCMC sampled sequences of systems by PCGMO using constant and realization-dependent preconditioners.
-- _example04_recycler.py_ : Shows the effect of `kl_strategy` and `which_op` on DCGMO results for sequences of systems sampled by MC, and by MCMC.
+- _example04_recycler.py_ : Effect of `kl_strategy` and `which_op` on DCGMO results for sequences of systems sampled by MC and by MCMC.
-- _example05_recycler.py_ : Shows the effect of `t_end_def` on DPCGMO.
+- _example05_recycler.py_ : Envelopes and full spectra of operators and deflated operators from example #4 sampled by MC and by MCMC.
-- _example06_recycler.py_ : Shows the effect of `dp_seq` on DPCGMO.
+- _example06_recycler.py_ : Effect of `dp_seq` on PDCGMO results for sequences of systems sampled by MC and by MCMC.

-___

 #### Example #1: example01_sampler.py